Estimated reading time: 11 minutes

 The larger your inventory ending balance, the lower your costs of goods sold number and the higher your profits.

-Higher profits also mean more taxable income.
+Higher profits also means more taxable income.

-This may not be the result you are after, or maybe it is?
+This may not be the result you are after, or maybe it is.

 Are you trying to maximize profits because you are trying to sell, or trying to minimize profits to reduce your taxable income?